nickovic/rtamt/docs/TLimp.md

 We are now able to store parse trees of extended STL specifications using our own internal `Node` (tree) data structure.
 We will define all the operations on the extended STL specifications using a visitor pattern.
-Hence in [rtamt/spec/xstl] we create an abstract visitor template class `visitor.py`, which defines all the visitor methods that need to be implemented.
+Hence in [rtamt/spec/xstl](../rtamt/spec/xstl) we create an abstract visitor template class `visitor.py`, which defines all the visitor methods that need to be implemented.

+<span style="color: red; ">Tom could not understand why we need to reimpliment visitor instead of StlExtendedParserVisitor.
+Tom can see only "NotImplementedError" and it is too long. we can spesify where we need to copy it and which line we need to impliment our self.</span>

 ```python
 from abc import ABCMeta, abstractmethod